Implications of conformal invariance in momentum space: Solutions to conformal Ward identities

-Finally we can argue that, if \eqref{condition} holds, we should expect scaling anomalies in $I_{\alpha \{\beta_j\}}$.
-Using the power series expansion \eqref{e:serI} of the Bessel $I$ functions one can see that the series expansion of the boundary term $x^{\alpha+1} \prod_{j=1}^3 p_j^{\beta_j} K_{\beta_j}(p_j x)$ in \eqref{e:bnd_term} about $x = 0$ contains a constant piece exactly when \eqref{condition} holds.
-This indicates that the dilatation Ward identity for the $I_{\alpha \{\beta_j\}}$ is not satisfied in such a case.
-Note that this is not a strict argument since the regulator cannot be removed from the integrals appearing in \eqref{e:bnd_term}.
-One should instead expand both sides in the regulator $\epsilon$ and match terms order by order.
+If instead \eqref{condition} is satisfied then we expect scaling anomalies in $I_{\alpha \{\beta_j\}}$.
+Using the power series expansion \eqref{e:serI} of the Bessel $I$ functions, we see that the series expansion about $x=0$ of the boundary term $x^{\alpha+1} \prod_{j=1}^3 p_j^{\beta_j} K_{\beta_j}(p_j x)$ in \eqref{e:bnd_term} contains a constant piece exactly when \eqref{condition} holds.
+This indicates that the dilatation Ward identity for the $I_{\alpha \{\beta_j\}}$ is not satisfied in such cases.
+Note however that this is not a strict argument since the regulator cannot be removed from the integrals appearing in \eqref{e:bnd_term}: one should instead expand both sides in the regulator $\epsilon$ and match terms order by order.